 The first selection draw saw 779 invites with the lowest selected score being 886 points.
 This created a lot of concern as most of the candidates in the pool did not have a valid job offer.
 The following draws reinforced these fears as every candidate selected had valid a job offer.

 However, there was great news for candidates in the Express Entry pool when the points awarded for job offers dropped, meaning that all candidates without job offers (which are hard to get!) now have relatively higher scores.

-The other great news?
-Since Express Entry began, the lowest selected score has dropped drastically:
+More great news: Since Express Entry began, the lowest selected score has dropped drastically:

 Still, the majority of candidates who remain in the pool have scores ranging over 350 points.
 When the score dropped to the low 400s we predicted the lowest score selected in each draw to fall less dramatically as there were thousands of candidates in this score range.
 That's what happened for a while when the cutoff score was hovering in the 440s for the most part.
 However, things have changed.

 After initially hovering in the 440s, and even dropping into the 430s in early 2019, the scores were consistently in the 450s and the 460s throughout much of 2019.
 Then, in late 2019, they rose into the 470s.
 (Cut-off scores lower than 470 during the pandemic were only for CEC and PNP candidates.)
 That's because there are more candidates in the pool than ever before and enough of them have scores in the 460s or higher to keep the cutoff from dropping any lower.

 199 Points?!?!
 Is that Possible? - FST Draws